lmburns/stagit-md/README.md

 stagit
 ======

 Fork of Oscar Benedito's fork of the original stagit.
-I just modified some of the build files to fit my needs.
-It is still a work in process for me but I wanted to keep track of it.
+I modified some of the build files to fit my needs, changed the logo.png and favicon.png, as well as added a script `grm` to generate, list, recompile, etc git repos.

 Original
 ========